scipy-conference/scipy_proceedings/papers/geomstats/geomstats.rst

 How can we compute with data that lie on such a manifold?
 The elementary operations on a vector space are addition and subtraction.
 In a vector space, we can add a vector to a point and subtract two points to get a vector.
 Can we generalize these operations in order to compute on manifolds?

 For points on a manifold, such as the sphere, the same operations are not permitted.
-Indeed, adding a vector to a point will not give a point that belongs to the manifold.
+Indeed, adding a vector to a point will not give a point that belongs to the manifold: in Figure :ref:`fig:operations`, adding the black tangent vector to the blue point gives a point that is outside the surface of the sphere.
 So, we need to generalize to manifolds the operations of addition and subtraction.

 On manifolds, the exponential map is the operation that generalizes the addition of a vector to a point.
 The exponential map takes the following inputs: a point and a tangent vector to the manifold at that point.
 These are shown in Figure :ref:`fig:operations` using the blue point and its tangent vector, respectively.
 The exponential map returns the point on the manifold that is reached by “shooting” with the tangent vector from the point.
-“Shooting” means following a “geodesic” on the manifold, which is the dotted path on Figure :ref:`fig:operations`.
+“Shooting” means following a “geodesic” on the manifold, which is the dotted path in Figure :ref:`fig:operations`.
 A geodesic, roughly, is the analog of a straight line for general manifolds - the path which, in a sense, minimizes the distance between two points.
 This code snippet shows how to compute the exponential map and the geodesic with :code:`geomstats`.

 .. code:: python